bfenetworks/bfe/docs/en_us/introduction/route.md

 A Forwarding Table is composed of two parts:

 - **Basic Rule Table**, consists of  "Basic Rules".
 BFE searches "host" and/or "path" conditions to match a Basic Rule.
 - **Advanced Rule Table**,  consists of  "Advanced Rules".
 It's searched in listed order (from up to down).
-Various request contents can be used in search to match conditions in advanced rules.
+Various request contents (including host, path, header, cookie, method, etc) can be used in search to match conditions in advanced rules.
 A Default Rule should be configured in Advanced Rule Table, as the last resort.

 Basic Rule Table uses tree search and can be searched fast, even with large amount (thousands, for example) of rules configured.
 Advanced Rule Table has more powerful condition  description capability, but its search performance may degrades when number of rules is large ( >100 rules, for example).